-The Project's diversion criteria have been formulated to avoid impacts on Reclamation's ability to meet Reasonable and Prudent Alternative (RPA) Actions I.7 and I.6.1 in the 2019 NMFS ROC on LTO BiOp to improve Yolo Bypass adult fish passage and increase juvenile salmonid access to Yolo Bypass and increase the duration and frequency of Yolo Bypass floodplain inundation, respectively (National Marine Fisheries Service 2019).
-The Project would thus operate to avoid effects on the Yolo Bypass Fremont Weir Big Notch Project's (Big Notch Project) ability to achieve its juvenile entrainment and adult passage performance goals for salmonids in the Sacramento River.
-The Bend Bridge pulse protection measure and minimum bypass flows requirement at Wilkins Slough are expected to prevent substantial changes in flows that thus prevent substantial changes in juvenile salmonid entrainment into the Big Notch and adult salmonid passage over the Big Notch under Alternatives 1, 2, and 3 compared to the No Project Alternative.
-However, as described in Appendix 2D, Section 2D.6.5, Effects on Fremont Weir Big Notch, the Adaptive Management Plan for the Project recognizes there is uncertainty about the performance of the Big Notch as it is currently not operational and, thus, there is uncertainty regarding how Project operations might affect the Big Notch Project's ability to achieve its performance goals.
-Monitoring will be conducted, in cooperation with the State, to ensure that the Project does not prevent the Big Notch Project from meeting its performance goals; if warranted based on this monitoring, adaptive management will be applied to Project operations, which could include the adjustment of Project diversions upstream of the Big Notch as needed to ensure that the Project does not prevent the Big Notch Project from meeting its performance goals.
+The Project's diversion criteria have been formulated to avoid impacts on Reclamation's ability to meet its obligations in the 2019 NMFS ROC ON LTO Biological Opinion to implement the Yolo Bypass Restoration Salmonid Habitat Restoration and Fish Passage Implementation Plan and inundate over 17,000 acres in the Yolo Bypass from December to April (National Marine Fisheries Service 2019).
+The Project would thus operate to avoid effects on the Yolo Bypass Fremont Weir Big Notch Project's (Big Notch) ability to achieve the same level of performance for salmonids and sturgeons in the Sacramento River as it would absent the Project.
+The Bend Bridge Pulse Protection measure and minimum bypass flows requirement at Wilkins Slough should prevent significant changes to Yolo Bypass spill frequency and duration under Alternatives 1, 2, and 3 comparted to the No Project Alternative.
+However, as described in Appendix 2D, Section 2D.6.5, Effects on Fremont Weir Big Notch, the Adaptive Management Plan for the Project recognized there is uncertainty about the performance of the Big Notch and the effects of the Project on it.
+Monitoring will be conducted, in cooperation with the State, to determine whether there is an effect and, if so, what the magnitude of that effect would be on entrainment of fish into the Yolo Bypass.
+If there is an adverse effect, a science-based adaptive management approach will be employed to determine how to adjust diversions 158 river miles upstream of the Big Notch to maintain its efficiency.